-The library holds a substantial amount of material relevant to the Peak District and lead mining in particular.
+The library holds a substantial amount of material about mining especially relating to the Peak District and lead mining.

 Journals and Newsletters